jerrym86/EightSix-Documents/Website_Upgrade_to_Rails_7.2.md

-## Service Updates for Upgrading to Rails 7.2
+## Service Updates for Upgrading From 6.1 to Rails 7.2

 ### 1. Core Rails Gems
 - **`rails`** - Update from `6.1.7.8` to `7.2.x`